hdgarrood/herringbone/README.md

 ===============

 wai-herringbone is a Haskell/Wai library for compiling and serving web assets.
-It aims to make it dead simple to create a `Middleware` or `Application` which deals with all of your static assets, including preprocessing for languages like Fay, CoffeeScript, Sass, and LESS.
+It aims to make it dead simple to create a 'Network.Wai.Middleware' or 'Network.Wai.Application' which deals with all of your static assets, including preprocessing for languages like Fay, CoffeeScript, Sass, and LESS.

 It takes most of its inspiration from the Ruby library, [Sprockets], hence the name.